EARLY — Early Elementary School fourth-grade teacher Kim Trompler has had plenty of experience watching quarterbacks.

 “So it cracks me up when the kids ask me ‘are you going to be at the game?’”
 Trompler said.
 “That’s like asking the pastor is he going to church.
 I will be at the game.
 That’s what I do.”

-When asked what inspires her about her job, Trompler replied, “The kids.
+When asked what inspires her about her job, Trompler replied, “The kids. the kids.
 They’re happy to see you.
 They have a smile on their face.
 They leave you sweet little notes.
 They’re sad when you’re not here.
 You can be having the worst day and they’re always going to come up out of the blue … they’re just always so loving.

 “They want you to be proud of them.
 They’re so excited to show you a book that they took a test on and made a good grade, or a paper that they wrote.
 And they’ll go home and do things and bring it to you or draw you little pictures.”